 When combined, these pillars become the glue that bonds a hybrid IT landscape together.
 A platform approach centralizes automation management across the entire environment, which improves agility, efficiency and visibility for IT Ops teams.

 Automate and orchestrate anything from a single platform

 I&O professionals will want to know which functions, exactly, an orchestration and automation platform will help them automate on a single platform.
 The beauty of a SOAP, when compared to a WLA, is that it’s designed to be extendable and future-proof across the entire hybrid IT environment, including on-prem, cloud and microservices.

 Key solutions of the most capable SOAPs include:

 - Jobs/Workloads: The roots of the SOAP are in workload automation.
 Unlike WLAs, however, SOAPs centrally build, schedule and manage all IT tasks and business processes across the hybrid IT environment.

 - Cloud: In addition to on-prem, SOAPs manage hybrid cloud or multi-cloud environments.
 With this solution, IT Ops can centrally orchestrate jobs and workloads, allowing for management of workflows across a hybrid environment from a single platform.

-- DevOps: SOAPs enable automation of the CI/CD pipeline, both within the SOAP and the broader DevOps toolchain.
-SOAPs also let organizations make use of third-party source-control systems with jobs-as-code.
+- DevOps: SOAPs enable orchestration of the DevOps toolchain by centralizing all automated processes within a single solution.
+Additionally, IT teams use SOAPs for DevOps lifecycle automation by empowering organizations to make use of third-party source-control systems with jobs-as-code.
 And SOAPs automate infrastructure deployments with infrastructure as code.